microsoft/cognitive-services-speech-sdk-js/README.md

 ## Building

-This source code for the Cognitive Services Speeck SDK (JavaScript) is available in a public [GitHub repository](https://github.com/Microsoft/cognitive-services-speech-sdk-js).
+This source code for the Cognitive Services Speech SDK (JavaScript) is available in a public [GitHub repository](https://github.com/Microsoft/cognitive-services-speech-sdk-js).
 You are not required to go through the build process.
 We create prebuilt packages tuned for your use-cases.
 These are updated in regular intervals.

 In order to build the Speech SDK, ensure that you have [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/) installed.
 Version requirement for Node: 12.44.0 or higher (or 14.17.0 or higher for Node 14).